dorneanu/roam/content/topics/nitric_oxide.md

 draft = false
 +++

-Nitric oxide is a compound in the body that causes blood vessels to widen and stimulates the release of certain hormones, such as and human growth hormone.
+Nitric oxide is a compound in the body that causes blood vessels to widen and stimulates the release of certain hormones, such as [Insulin]({{< relref "insulin.md" >}}) and human growth hormone.
 (Wikipedia)

 -   biological messenger within the body
 -   signals the muscles within the walls of arterias to relax